 Coking coal, also known as metallurgical coal, is used exclusively as an essential ingredient for steel production.

-The coal is baked in a coke oven which forces out impurities to produce coke, which is almost pure carbon.
+The coal is ‘baked’ in a coke oven which forces out impurities to produce coke, which is a form of almost pure carbon.
 Modern steel plants, the likes of which are predominantly found in the UK and Europe, include extensive gas treatment and capture to significantly reduce emissions.
-The steel that is produced is used in our daily lives in cars, kettles and cookers as well as in the manufacture of wind turbines and nuclear power stations, our alternatives to coal-powered energy.
+The steel that is produced is used in all of our daily lives in a wide range of domestic uses (e.g. cars, kettles, trains) as well as in the manufacture of wind turbines and nuclear power stations, key alternatives to historical coal-powered energy generation.

 West Cumbria coals are known to be high volatile, hard coking coal.
 They have:

 - Very low ash levels – thus reduced waste material

 - Very low phosphorus – a major positive for steel strength

 - Very good coke characteristics – it performs well in the furnace

-The quality of the metallurgical coal our mine is able to produce is equivalent to premium US High Volatile ‘A’ coal.
-Tests from the area lead us to believe that we can extract high quality ‘hard’ metallurgical coal.
-This means West Cumbria’s metallurgical coal will be highly regarded by the steel manufacturers.
+The quality of the metallurgical coal that Woodhouse Colliery will produce is equivalent to premium US High Volatile ‘A’ coal.
+Exploration results from the area lead us to believe that we can extract high quality ‘hard’ metallurgical coal which will be highly regarded by steel manufacturers.